richardgourley/django-wagtail-stepbystep/README.md

 ## STEP BY STEP GUIDE

-1. If required, create a folder of choice for storing projects with virtual environments.
+1. If required, create a folder of choice for storing projects that contain your virtual environment projects.
-Go into this folder (commands shown using Linux/ Mac, follow equivalent windows command line instructions.)
+I use a folder called 'dev'.
+Go into your folder of virtual environment projects.
+(All commands are shown using Linux/ Mac - these initial setup commands will be different for Windows.
+Wagtail or Django specific commands shown later will be the same on all systems eg. 'python manage.py runserver' etc.)

-cd Dev
+> cd Dev

 2. Check your default version of Python in the command line.